JuliaPlots/MakieGallery.jl/docs/src/interaction.md

 Note: for now, `lift` is just an alias for `Observables.map`, and `Node` is just an alias for `Observables.Observable`.
 This allows decoupling of the APIs.
 For more info please have a look at [`Observables`](https://juliagizmos.github.io/Observables.jl/stable/).

+## Atomic interaction functions
+This section overviews some simple and specific functions that make interaction much simpler.

+_coming soon..._

 ## Animation using time
 To animate a scene, you need to create a `Node`, e.g.: